 The Panther Ausführung G was the last version of the Panther to be mass produced.
 It featured a number of improvement over the earlier A model.
 Characteristic for this model are the lack of a driver’s hatch in the glacis plate as well as the simplified (one piece) side armour plates.
 The vehicle at the Oorlogsmuseum Overloon carries Fahrgestell Nummer 128427 which identifies this as the 127th produced Panther Ausführung G assembled by the M.N.H. firm in Hannover in early August 1944.
 This Panther’s turret was produced at Eisenwerke Oberdonau, Linz as evident by its parallel cut turret armour.
 After sitting outside for many years, Panther #222 was restored over the period 1999-2005.
-The following pictures taken in 1999 by Edgar Driesen in 1999 show what looks like a relatively complete tank.
+The following pictures taken by Edgar Driesen in 1999 show what looks like a relatively complete tank.

 Unfortunately, many of the torsion bars were broken or damaged and the tracks were completely rusted solid.
 Possibly due to a lack of funds, attempts to restore the vehicle to running order were ceased, but now before all wheels received brand new tires.
 The torsion bars were left as is and the vehicle was placed on a steel construction to keep it upright.
 Additionally, the engine and gearbox were sold to the Weald foundation (formerly SDKFZ foundation) to use in their Jagdpanther.
 Nowadays, the tank is accompanied by a static display model of a Maybach HL 230 P 30 engine.